Upgrade Your Dust Collector Valve With Everlasting Valves

 Everlasting Valves Co.’s bulk material valves are perfect for use in a dust collection system.

 These valves are self-lapping and built on rotating disc valve technology.
 That, combined with an open body configuration, means that as the valve is used the disc face and path is cleared of particulate and debris.
 This shearing action forms a seal that actually gets tighter over time, instead of wearing down as many other valves do.
 As a high-cycling dust collector valve, an Everlasting bulk material valve improves with every rotation.
 This checks high performance and reliable function off the list!

-Our bulk material valves are highly customizable, available in sizes 2” through 14”, handling pressure vacuum up to 100 psig, and meeting temperatures up to 750°F depending on design.
-These dust collector valves are constructed in cast iron or carbon steel, with flanged or flangeless connections.
-Various accessory configurations are available too, including solenoids, limit switches, and fail-safes.
-You can download our bulk material valve brochure for even more information.
+Keep in mind that our bulk material valves are highly customizable.
+Bulk material valves are available in sizes 2” through 14”, handle pressure vacuum up to 100 psig, and operate in temperatures up to 750º dependent on design.
+Construction of our dust collector valves is carbon steel or cast iron, with flanged or flangeless connections.

 Upgrading Your Dust Collector Valve